mikeg250/laptop/README.md

 OR

-X-Code 4.2 (current version) + GCC
+[GCC for OS X](https://github.com/kennethreitz/osx-gcc-installer) which is kennethReitz github

-[GCC for OS X](https://github.com/kennethreitz/osx-gcc-installer) which is kennethReitz github:
+(X-code 4.2 is optional as it does NOT include GCC)

 OR